Liberty bond: Default of the Fourth Liberty Bond

 The terms of the bond included: "The principal and interest hereof are payable in United States gold coin of the present standard of value."
 This type of "gold clause" was common in both public and private contracts of the time, and was intended to guarantee that bond-holders would not be harmed by a devaluation of the currency.

 However, when the US Treasury called the fourth bond on April 15, 1934, it defaulted on this term by refusing to redeem the bond in gold, and neither did it account for the devaluation of the dollar from $20.67 per troy ounce of gold (the 1918 standard of value) to $35 per ounce.
 The 21 million bond holders therefore lost 139 million troy ounces of gold, or approximately 41% of the bond's principal.
-This was the equivalent of $2.866 billion (in 1918 dollars) and $250 billion in 2021 dollars (139 million ounces x ~$1,800 per troy ounce).

 The legal basis for the refusal of the US Treasury to redeem in gold was the gold clause resolution (Pub.
 Res.
 73–10), dated June 5, 1933.
-The Supreme Court later held this to be unconstitutional under section 4 of the Fourteenth Amendment:
+The Supreme Court later held the gold clause resolution to be unconstitutional under section 4 of the Fourteenth Amendment:

 However, due to President Franklin D. Roosevelt's elimination of the open gold market with the signing of Executive Order 6102 on April 5, 1933, the Court ruled that the bond-holders' loss was unquantifiable, and that to repay them in dollars according to the 1918 standard of value would be an "unjustified enrichment".
 The ruling therefore had little practical effect.